dr-mushtaq/Projects/README.md

 **Contributing**

 Contributions are encouraged and appreciated!
 Whether it's adding new projects, improving existing content, fixing bugs, or suggesting enhancements, your contributions play a vital role in enriching the repository for the benefit of the community.
-Please refer to the CONTRIBUTING.md file for guidelines on how to contribute.
+Please contact me on my skype ID:themushtaq48 for contribution.

 Together, let's make this the best AI learning hub repository! 🚀

                           https://coursesteach.com/

-##  **📚🧑‍🎓📺📝Development Projects**
 <details>
 <summary> <h2>Projects 01 - ⚙️Machine Learning </h2> </summary>